 Instructions

-- Beat butter with both sugars in a large bowl until creamy.
+- Beat ½ cup unsalted butter with 1 cup brown sugar in a large bowl until creamy.
 You can use the stand mixer with the paddle attachment or a hand-held electric beater.

-- Add egg, vanilla and almond extract (if using) and mix well.
+- Add 1 eggand 1 teaspoon vanilla extract and mix well.

-- Add the dry ingredients (flour, baking powder, baking soda, and salt) and mix at low speed until a few dry spots remain.
+- Sift the dry ingredients (1 ⅔ cups all-purpose flour, ½ teaspoon baking soda, pinch of baking powder and ¼ teaspoon salt) and mix at low speed until a few dry spots remain.
 Don’t overbeat at this point.

-- Add the chocolate chips and pecans, and mix until no dry spots remain.
+- Add ½ cup semisweet chocolate chips and ½ cup pecans, coarsely chopped, and mix until no dry spots remain.
 I like to switch to a spatula for this part.

 - Scoop portions of cookie dough and place them on the prepared sheets, spacing them two inches apart.
 Or drop by tablespoons if you don't have a cookie scoop.